GuioMav/Afterglow/README.md

 - Deployment is managed through [Vercel](https://vercel.com/).
 - Version control is handled using GitHub.
 - This project is part of the curriculum for WEDE5020 at [Rosebank College](https://rosebankcollege.com).

+## Part 2 - updates and improvements

+#### Feedback and Issues from the first submission
+With the feedback received from the first version of the project, the following updates have been made to fix the previous issues:

+- The site now featured 5 pages to comply with the project requirements.
+- The folder sttructure has been refactored to comply with the project requirements.
+-